Chapter 2 – Eligibility Requirements

 Asylum may be granted to persons who are already in the United States and meet the definition of a refugee.
 Asylees are similar to refugees in many ways and in some cases may be confused with refugees.
 However, asylees gain status through either an Application for Asylum and for Withholding of Removal (Form I-589) approved by an Asylum Office, Immigration Judge or the Board of Immigration Appeals, or by obtaining a visa through an approved relative petition for derivative asylees not included on the original asylum application.
 Asylees also may apply for adjustment of status under INA 209, but through a process separate from the refugee adjustment process.
 See Part M, Asylee Adjustment [7 USCIS-PM M] for details on adjustment of status for asylees.

 As part of a program under the Lautenberg Amendment first introduced in 1990, certain foreign nationals from the former Soviet Union found to be ineligible for refugee status and whose applications are denied can be offered parole into the United States.
 These persons include, but are not necessarily limited to: Jews, Evangelical Christians, and Ukrainian Christians of the Orthodox and Roman Catholic denominations.
 Prior to mid-1994, Lautenberg parolees also included certain Vietnamese, Cambodians, and Laotians.
 Lautenberg parolees will usually have a denied Form I-590 and a travel letter, or an Arrival/Departure Record (Form I-94) showing that they were paroled into the United States.
 Lautenberg parolees may adjust status under Section 599E of the Foreign Operations, Export Financing, and Related Programs Appropriations Act of 1990.
 See Pub.
 L. 101-167, 103 Stat.
 1195, 1263 (November 21, 1989).

 Since 1959, thousands of Cuban nationals have been paroled or admitted into the United States, many for humanitarian reasons but not as refugees.
 Although Cubans from the port of Mariel, Cuba, entered the United States shortly after the enactment of the Refugee Act of 1980 and may have documentation that seems to indicate refugee status, they do not adjust status as refugees.
-Such persons who have been physically present in the United States for one year can adjust status under the Cuban Adjustment Act of 1966.
+Such persons who have been physically present in the United States for 1 year can adjust status under the Cuban Adjustment Act of 1966.